PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/generated/kubeadm_join.md

 If you cannot know the CA public key hash ahead of time, you can pass the --discovery-token-unsafe-skip-ca-verification flag to disable this verification.
-This weakens the kubeadm security model since other nodes can potentially impersonate the Kubernetes Control Plane.
+This weakens the kubeadm security model since other nodes can potentially impersonate the PlaidCloud Control Plane.

 The TLS bootstrap mechanism is also driven via a shared token.
-This is used to temporarily authenticate with the Kubernetes Control Plane to submit a certificate signing request (CSR) for a locally created key pair.
-By default, kubeadm will set up the Kubernetes Control Plane to automatically approve these signing requests.
+This is used to temporarily authenticate with the PlaidCloud Control Plane to submit a certificate signing request (CSR) for a locally created key pair.
+By default, kubeadm will set up the PlaidCloud Control Plane to automatically approve these signing requests.
 This token is passed in with the --tls-bootstrap-token abcdef.1234567890abcdef flag.